close

 Brush-lettering reads as warm, friendly, and food-related.
 Pointed-pen copperplate reads as formal, romantic, and traditional luxury.
 Modern calligraphy reads as creative, approachable, and personal.
 Pick the lettering tradition that matches how customers should feel when they read the brand name aloud, not the one that looks fanciest.

-Calligraphy Logo Maker - Hand-Lettered — icon 8 green b4ed6fabdbbacd7ec2de9e1eeccb3eb8
+Calligraphy Logo Maker - Hand-Lettered — icon 8 orange b2ebb3aabed2cfdb9eeefeabcfff6bddebe8b3ea5c7

 Pair calligraphy with a quiet sans-serif